 The department of Cundinamarca and the capital district have officially adopted this study’s findings, and the Colombian government will share them with the U.N.
 Framework Convention on Climate Change.

-Moreover, its results will be the basis for the new four-year Global Environment Facility climate adaptation project, which CI Colombia will be implementing soon in the Chingaza-Sumapaz-Guerrero area.
-CI also recently made a Clinton Global Initiative
+Moreover, its results will be the basis for the new four-year Global Environment Facility climate adaptation project, which Conservation International Colombia will be implementing soon in the Chingaza-Sumapaz-Guerrero area.
+Conservation International also recently made a Clinton Global Initiative

 commitment to facilitate an information exchange between Bogotá, Mexico City and Rio de Janeiro — three cities facing similar concerns about freshwater access due to ecosystem degradation.
 (Learn more about how Bogotá’s